• Skip to main content

 What's the difference between scones and biscuits?

-Scones and biscuits have a lot of ingredients in common, but still are quite different.
+Scones and biscuits have a lot of ingredients in common, but are different.

-You'll only need 7 ingredients to make fluffy date scones:
+You'll only need 7 ingredients to make these fluffy and moist date scones:

 • Flour: I love to use this white whole wheat flour from King Arthur when baking, but regular all purpose flour will work too.

-• Baking powder: this is the leveling agent to help puff the scones.
+• Baking powder: leveling agent to help puff the scones.

-• Maple syrup: will slightly sweeten up the scones.
+• Maple syrup: will slightly sweeten up the scones, but agave nectar should work too.
+I don't recommend using granulated sugar.

-• Coconut oil: not to be replaced, choose refined coconut oil to avoid any coconut flavor.
+• Coconut oil: choose refined coconut oil to avoid any coconut flavor.

-• Milk: I used almond milk, but any kinds will work.
+• Plant-based milk: I used almond milk, but any kinds will work, such as soy milk or oat milk.

 How to make these easy date scones